jmtayloruk/fast-light-field/README.md

 ```

 ## Installing
+This code is well tested on a variety of Python toolchains on Linux and Mac OS.
+Windows is not currently supported (see note below).

-Once you have downloaded the fast-light-field directory, run the following command-line operations:
+To install (on Linux or Mac OS), once you have downloaded the fast-light-field directory, run the following command-line operations:

 ```
 # Start in the fast-light-field directory